Kristina Durante: Career

 Durante began her academic career in 2011 when she joined the Alvarez College of Business at the University of Texas, San Antonio as an assistant professor of marketing and served until 2015.
 In 2015, she joined Rutgers Business School, Newark, and New Brunswick, where she held multiple appointments including serving as an associate professor of marketing from 2015 to 2021.
 As of 2020, she is the vice chair of the Marketing Department while concurrently serving as professor of marketing at the Rutgers Business School – Newark and New Brunswick.

 Research

 Durante's work combines insights from evolutionary mismatch theory to better understand and promote emotional wellness and stress management.
 She has authored numerous publications spanning the areas of business psychology, stress, hormones, close relationships, and consumer behavior.

 Evolutionary mismatch

 Durante's research is focused on understanding deficits to mental and physical wellbeing through the lens of evolutionary mismatch—the idea that the human brain is designed for and adapted to conditions of an ancestral environment that existed thousands of years ago, not the modern environment.
-She writes opinion articles on this topic for Forbes and writes a blog at Psychology Today called The Wellness Mismatch.
+She writes opinion articles on this topic for multiple outlets and publishes regularly on her Substack, Evolve SIMPLE.